-But springtails are a natural constituent of rich soil which has a high organic content, and they feed on the decaying vegetable matter, not on the live plant parts.
-However, if you want to get rid of them try neem oil.
+But springtails are a natural constituent of rich soil surface, which has a high organic content, and they feed on the decaying vegetable matter, not on the live plant parts.
+However, try neem oil if you want to get rid of springtails.

 Slugs – Lovers Of The Parts Of Your Choicest Plants!

 Here’s our favorite control for Slugs and Snails – Diatomaceous earth!
 Learn about the many uses and benefits of Diatomaceous Earth.

 One more pest, not really in the insect classification, however, is the slug.
 These snails-without-shells always seek out the most prominent parts of your choicest plants for their foraging.